-Probate is the first step in the process of dealing with a deceased person’s estate.
-To get started, first contact a probate lawyer to discuss the Texas probate process and potential probate alternatives.
-The probate attorney will look over the Last Will and then start guiding you through the probate process.
-In Texas, the probate process is efficient and comparatively inexpensive, especially with a knowledgeable probate attorney there to help.
+To get started, first contact a probate lawyer to discuss the Texas probate process and alternatives to Probate under Texas Law.
+Compared to the process in some other states, the Texas probate process is efficient and comparatively inexpensive, especially with a knowledgeable probate attorney there to help.

 After the executor meets with the probate lawyer, the attorney will draft the necessary legal documents, then schedule a time to go to the probate court for the probate hearing.
-A witness (sometimes two witnesses, depending on how the Last Will was drafted) will go with the attorney to the probate court to “prove up” the will.
+In many Texas probate cases, the hearing will be set for 2-3 weeks from the time of the first meeting with the probate attorney.

-At the scheduled time, the probate attorney and witness[es] will go to the front of the probate courtroom before the judge.
+At the scheduled time, the probate attorney and witness[es] will go to the front of the probate court for the hearing with the judge.
 The attorney will begin asking the witness questions relating to the will.
 For example, the probate lawyer will ask things like, “Isn’t it correct that your Dad had his primary residence in Dallas County when he died?”
 The judge may ask the witness a few simple follow-up questions.
 Again, the probate hearing is intended to establish all the necessary facts to prove that the Last Will is valid and that the named executor is best suited to serve.

-Once the judge accepts the will as valid, the court will issue letters testamentary.
-Basically, the letters testamentary give the executor the legal authority to handle the estate’s affairs.
-For instance, with the letters testamentary, the executor can pay off debts, transfer title to property, and carry out the gifts in accordance with the Last Will.
+Once the judge accepts the Will as valid, the court will issue “letters testamentary”.
+Basically, the letters testamentary provide evidence to the world that the newly appointed executor has the legal authority to handle the estate’s affairs.
+For instance, with the letters testamentary, the executor can resolve debts, transfer title to houses or cars, and carry out the gifts in accordance with the Last Will.

-At the probate court for the will prove-up, the judge will mention that the executor must file an inventory and appraisement as well as give the required notice to the heirs under the will.
+At the probate court for the will probate prove-up hearing, the judge will mention that the executor must file an inventory as well as give the required notice to the beneficiaries in the will.
 These tasks are usually nothing to fret over, and the probate lawyer will be there to give guidance.
 Outside of that, in most cases, the executor will not need to interact with the probate court any further.
 The witness (generally, the executor) only has to make that one trip to the courthouse.